 DEFINING PART-TIME, TEMPORARY AND FLEXIBLE WORK MODELS

-- Job-sharing work: employment duties and tasks are divided among more than one employee to cater to mutually agreed business needs and/or projects.
+- Job-sharing work: Employment duties and tasks are divided among more than one employee to cater to mutually agreed business needs and/or projects.

 MAXIMUM WORK HOURS